nuxt/docs/en/guide/views.md

 </script>
 ```

-The `layouts/error.vue` does not allow composing with other layouts (they `layouts` attribute is ignored) due to conflicts (especially with css).
+The `layouts/error.vue` does not allow composing with other layouts (the `layout` attribute is ignored) due to conflicts (especially with css).
 Instead, you should add your own header components, etc directly to `layouts/error.vue`.

 ### Custom Layout